Higher-Order Energy-Decreasing Exponential Time Differencing Runge-Kutta methods for Gradient Flows: Examples of energy decreasing ETDRK schemes

 \subsection{Third-order ETDRK schemes}

 In general, third-order ETDRK schemes need to satisfy the following order conditions:

 where

 and $J$ denotes arbitrary bounded operators.
-In particular, the classical ETDRK3 scheme below from Cox and Mathhews \cite{ETDstiff} does not satisfy the conditions of our theorem (see Fig. \ref{eigenvalueETDRK3}) so it is not unconditionally energy decreasing.
+In particular, the classical ETDRK3 scheme below from Cox and Matthews \cite{ETDstiff} does not satisfy the conditions of our theorem (see Fig. \ref{eigenvalueETDRK3}) so it is not unconditionally energy decreasing.

 On the other hand, all possible types of three-stage third-order ETDRK schemes are listed in \cite{ETDRK2005a,EXPintegrator}.
 In fact, many of them with suitable coefficients could satisfy the requirement of our theorem, and two of them are described with the Butcher Tableaux below: